How to Ship Your Car Overseas Step-By-Step Guide

-The first things that you want to do is gather a list of international auto transporters and shipping companies that you’re considering using.
+The first things is to gather a list of international auto transporters and shipping companies that you’re considering.

-Search in Google, Bing, Yahoo etc. but also use sites like BBB.org, FMC.gov, review sites, as well as forums.
-Don’t forget to use friends or friends of friends for references either.
+Search in Google, Bing, Yahoo, etc., but also use sites like BBB.org, FMC.gov, as well as forums.
+Don’t forget to use friends or acquaintances for references either.